ht-devx/slideToggle/README.md

 ---

 #### Attribution:
-No visible credit/attribution is required, but please do not remove the credits situated within the JS file(s).
+No visible credit/attribution is required, but please do not remove the existing credits in the code.
 A link to this repository would be appreciated.

 ---